 THE LIBERTY BOX LEAGUE

-Trap Door Athletics is proud to bring you the Liberty Box League - The nation's first multi-region competition league for CrossFit athletes!
-The inaugural 5-week season began on Saturday, September 14, 2013, concluding on Saturday, October 12, 2013, and culminates with a championship match on November 2nd.
-Thirty teams representing fifteen boxes will were divided into three conferences.
-The top teams from each conference will battle at the League Championships, and ultimately the Liberty Cup and the title of Fittest Team in the League.
+Liberty Athletics, LLC is proud to bring you the Liberty Box League - The nation's first multi-region competition league for CrossFit athletes!
+The second 5-week season will begin on Saturday, September 13, 2014, concluding on Saturday, October 11, 2014, and culminates with a regional semi-final and then a final championship match on November 8th.
+The top teams from each region will battle at the League Championships, and ultimately the Liberty Cup and the title of Fittest Team in the League.

 Taking a Moment

 We wanted to take a moment to address some of the feedback and questions we received on our feedback form as well as update you on a couple of exciting things!

 A few have inquired about the resolution to the issue that arose during WOD 4 of the Championship.
 We are revisiting our Rulebook to update our written protocol for handling judging/scoring issues during matches.
 We are hoping with this announcement we can leave the issues of the past season in the past, and focus on making the upcoming season the best it can be!
 Additionally, we have come to a mutually agreed upon resolution with CrossFit Royalty.
 We recognize the Crossfit Royalty Novice Team as the only team going into the Championship with a perfect season - congratulations and we look forward to working with your athletes again in the spring.

 With this thought process in mind, over the next few weeks we will be meeting with box owners to gather feedback and discuss the upcoming spring season and beyond.
 Email us if you are a box owner that would like to participate in this.